An expat guide to healthcare and health insurance in the UK

 The British are very proud of their healthcare system.
 However, the NHS does not always correspond to an expatriate’s expectations due to a number of reasons:

-- The consultation time with a GP is considered too short (the fixed appointment time is 10 minutes).
+- The consultation time with a general practitioner (GP) is considered too short (the fixed appointment time is 10 minutes).
 Generally, only one medical issue is treated per consultation.

 - You need to be recommended by a GP in order to see a specialist, even for gynaecology and paediatrics.

 - Waiting lists can be long.
-You may waiting several weeks, or even months, before seeing a specialist or being admitted to hospital.
+You may have to wait several weeks, or even months, before seeing a specialist or being admitted to hospital.

 - The quality of care you receive may depend on the area in which you live.